 “So… that’s really when you’ll get sick.
 I’m not letting you get sick.”

 “No. We’re going home so you can change then we can go to a movie.
 I don’t want my girl getting sick.”

-"Your what?"
-She asked as she rubbed her arms.
+“Your what?”
+She asked as she rubber her arms.

 I cleared my throat, realizing what I called her, “I said, I don’t want you getting sick.”
 She’s not my girl yet.

 “No, you said something else…” She teased.

 “I said, we’re going home because I’m not going to let you get sick.”